Ao Bing: In Fengshen Yanyi

-Ao Bing duly confronted Nezha and met with a most uncouth reception, prompting him to bellow in rage "You self-righteous cur!
-Li Gen was sent to us by the Jade Emperor of Heaven himself and yet, in your madness and insolence, you killed him without remorse.
-Defend yourself, you dog!"
-Hero and dragon prince wasted no more breath in words, but flung themselves instead into furious combat, Ao Bing wielding his mighty silver spear and Nezha his death-dealing magic scarf.
+When Ao Bing duly confronted Nezha, he was greeted with such impoliteness that he became enraged and yelled, "You self-righteous cur!
+The Jade Emperor of Heaven himself sent Li Gen to us, but you killed him without regret because you were insane and arrogant.
+You dog, defend yourself!"
+Instead of wasting any more words, the hero and dragon prince launched themselves into a fierce battle, with Nezha brandishing his magic scarf that could kill people and Ao Bing brandishing his powerful silver spear.
 After the exchange of many bitter blows, Nezha was finally able to overcome his adversary by unleashing a blazing fireball at him from his magic scarf and then trampling his head underfoot before he could recover from the blow.
-In his death agony, Ao Bing was forced to reveal his true (dragon) form and he died burning inwardly with hatred for his youthful opponent.
+In his death agony, Ao Bing was forced to reveal his true (dragon) form, and he died burning inwardly with hatred for his youthful opponent.